Tax Residency · Personal Tax · Q1 2025

 Tax-free Worldwide dividends & interest

-The Cyprus non-domiciled (non-dom) tax regime, introduced by legislative amendment in 2015, draws a sharp legal distinction between tax residency and domicile status.
-Individuals who are tax residents of Cyprus but not domiciled in the Republic qualify for full exemption from the Special Defence Contribution (SDC) on their worldwide passive income.
+The Cyprus non-dom regime, introduced in 2015, draws a clear legal distinction between tax residency and domicile status.
+Individuals who are tax residents of Cyprus but not domiciled in the Republic are fully exempt from Special Defence Contribution (SDC) on their worldwide passive income.

 In this brief